 Dine out on Okinawan delicacies

 Especially famous is goya chanpuru, made with bitter gourd (a traditional Okinawan vegetable), tofu, egg and pork.
-End your meal with sata andagi, a doughnut-like ball that is at once crispy and moist.
+End your meal with sata andagi, a delicious doughnut-like ball.

 See how many shisa you can spot